 Getting a prescription

 If you need specific drugs and medicines, certain healthcare professionals can give you a prescription for them, such as a GP, a consultant, a dentist or a nurse.

-A nurse must be employed by a health service provider to give you a prescription and they can only prescribe the drugs relevant to the area they work in.
+A nurse must be employed by a health service provider to be able to give you a prescription.
+Nurses can only prescribe drugs and medicines relevant to the area they work in.
 There are specific restrictions on certain controlled drugs.

 Since April 2020, GPs and specialists can email prescriptions to pharmacists.
 Prescriptions are now valid for 9 months (it was previously 6 months).
 Pharmacists can repeat a prescription if, in their professional judgement, it is safe and appropriate to do so.
 This means that you may be able to repeat your prescription without visiting your GP.

 You can get your prescribed drugs and medicines in a retail pharmacy (chemist's shop).
 Most pharmacies have agreements with the Health Service Executive (HSE) to provide services under the Primary Care Reimbursement Services scheme.

 GPs may give drugs and medicines directly to patients if the GP has only one practice centre and it is three miles or more from the nearest retail pharmacist.
 Doctors who give drugs and medicines under these arrangements are sometimes called dispensing doctors.

 Hospitals and other specialist institutions may also provide drugs, medicines and aids and appliances directly.

 The rules about when drugs and medicines are free or subsidised are the same regardless of who provides them.